Azure/azure-sdk-for-python/doc/quickstart_authentication.rst

 Using Service Principal
 ------------------------

-There is now a detailed official tutorial to describe this: https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/

-At this point, you must have:
+To set up Service Principal authentication, you must have:

-* Your client id.
-Found in the "client id" box in the "Settings" page of your application in the Azure portal.
+* Your client ID, referred to in the Azure portal as the application ID.
-* Your secret key.
-Generated when you have created the application.
-You cannot show the key after creation.
+* A secret authentication key for the application.
-  If you've lost the current key, you must create a new one in the "Settings" page of your application.
-* Your AD tenant id.
-It's an UUID (e.g. ABCDEFAB-1234-ABCD-1234-ABCDEFABCDEF) which points to the AD containing your application.
-  You will find it in the URL when you are in the Azure portal in your AD, or in the "view endpoints" in any of the given url.

-Then, you can create your credentials instance:
+* Your Active Directory tenant id, referred to in the Azure portal as the directory ID.

+The following tutorial describes where to find these values in the Azure portal: https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/

+Once you have the three required values, use them to instantiate a ``ServicePrincipalCredentials`` object:

 .. code:: python